 Public Policy: A public policy exemption prevents employers from terminating employees for reasons society would deem unjust.
 Therefore, lawmakers review state statutes to determine what would be “considered public policy.”
 For example: Under New Mexico law, employees may seek workers compensation, which is a form of insurance providing wage replacement and medical benefits to employees injured in the course of employment; they may not be fired for claiming workers comp.

-New Mexico residents are seemingly less likely to bank compared to the average American with the percentage of residents without a checking or savings account currently sitting at 8.7%.
+New Mexico residents are seemingly less likely to bank compared to the average American.
+10.9% are unbanked, meaning they do not have a bank account.

 New Mexico housing market